wp-plugins/powerpress/readme.txt

 * Released on TBD
 * Added logic to deal with the WP Super Cache plugin adding HTML comments at the bottom of feeds.
 Setting to allow HTML comments with a note have been added to the Feed settings page.
 * Added logic for Verify feature to ignore PHP Warning messages caused by other plugins.
+* Added minified versions of the player and mejs javascript files.
+(Thanks idleberg for the suggestion)

 = 5.0.5 =